axelarnetwork/axelar-amplifier/doc/src/message_access.md

-# Contract Messages with Special Access Needs
+# Access Control for Contract Messages
+This module provides access control for contract execute messages.
+An execute message can be called by:
+- Anyone
+- Only by governance
+- Only by the contract admin
+- Either governance or the contract admin

-Only those contracts that has at least one execute message with restricted access are included in this part.
+Only contracts that have at least one execute message with restricted access are included in this module.

 ## Router

-### Governance-Only Messages
+### Governance-Only
 ```rust
 RegisterChain {
     chain: ChainName,